 As soon as we increased our fees to a reasonable living rate (say $50 for a basic survey design) – crickets.
 A few more tweaks to change our rates and offerings have garnered no further interest.
 We ultimately made the decision not to undermine our bread and butter work by essentially giving it away for free.
 In the future we may explore other freelance marketplaces, such as Upwork, or Freelancer.
 But for now, we’ve put side hustle freelance research on the back burner.

 Mechanical Turk and Fiverr got us on the road to side hustling.
 They were certainly not the end.
-A future side hustle post will discuss our next forays: User Testing and Amazon Merch (we love our Amazon!).
+A little more digging got us to some very successful side hustles, including our all time favorite that gave us a high hourly rate and still makes money for us today!

 Like this post?
 Head on over to the sidebar and subscribe.
 We’ll let you know whenever a new Poker Pilgrims blog post goes live!